-Bitcoin ATMs are one of the safest ways to buy and sell bitcoins and other cryptocurrencies.
+Bitcoin ATMs are one of the safest ways to buy and sell cryptocurrencies like Bitcoin.
 Unlike cryptocurrency exchanges, Bitcoin ATMs don't have custody, meaning you always have full ownership of your coins.
 With instant transactions, passwords and 2-factor authentication, you can be sure that your finances are secure.
-Bitcoin ATMs are one of the safest ways to buy, send or sell Bitcoin.
-First of all, instant transactions protect you from Bitcoin volatility.
+Bitcoin ATMs are safe to use, although they have higher fees than traditional exchanges.

 Although it adopts the name of ATM, bitcoin atm (BTM) differs from conventional ATMs in a couple of ways.
 It is important to note that “Bitcoin ATMs do not have capabilities that allow the dispensing of cash or the transfer of cryptocurrencies without a payment being made first”.
 Beyond the thousands of ATMs, there are almost 40,000 service providers that can help you exchange Bitcoin for cash and vice versa.
 It's common for your newly purchased bitcoins to take 1 to 3 days, or even up to a week, to reach your wallet.

 As the world's most popular cryptocurrency, more and more companies have started accepting Bitcoin as a legitimate form of payment, while others have created applications that use Bitcoin and its core technology, blockchain.
 Criminals are cashing at bitcoin ATMs across the country, using convenient and largely anonymous transactions for drug trafficking, money laundering and a variety of frauds, law enforcement say.
 When you detect a bitcoin ATM, you will often find that it has a QR code attached to it that asks you to download a particular crypto wallet that is compatible with the ATM.
-Then, the BATM should ask you where you want your Bitcoin to be sent to; this is where you will need the receiving address of your Bitcoin wallet. .
+Then, the BATM should ask you where you want your Bitcoin to be sent to; this is where you will need the receiving address of your Bitcoin wallet.